microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

-# Tutorial: Audio/Video Calling from a Custom App into a Teams Meeting
+# Hands-On Tutorial: Audio/Video Calling from a Custom App into a Teams Meeting

 In this tutorial you'll learn how Azure Communication Services can be used in a custom React application to allow a user to make an audio/video call into a Microsoft Teams meeting.
 You'll learn about the different building blocks that can be used to make this scenario possible and be provided with hands-on steps to walk you through the different Microsoft Cloud services involved.